Throughout the world businesses are seeking professionals with the skills to manage one of their most valuable resources: people.

 This industry-accredited degree allows you to study human resource management (HRM) using a combination of economic, political, psychological and sociological methods.
 You’ll develop analytical, quantitative, computing and other transferable skills required by employers as well as a mature understanding of the modern economy, the nature of business and the role HRM can play within it.
 Optional modules will allow you to study diverse topics such as corporate social responsibility, diversity management and business ethics among many others.

 Leeds University Business School is a leader in the field of HRM and one of the few Russell Group universities to offer the subject at undergraduate level.
-This course receives excellent feedback from our students year on year, and achieved 100% overall student satisfaction in the 2015 National Student Survey.
+This course receives excellent feedback from our students year on year, and has achieved 100% overall student satisfaction National Student Survey for the last three years.

 We are proud to be one of only a small number of universities to hold professional accreditation from the Chartered Institute of Personnel and Development (CIPD), meaning you will be eligible for Associate membership of the CIPD once you have completed your degree.
 See Additional costs below for details of CIPD membership fees.